testingisdocumenting/znai/znai-docs/znai/plugins/user-defined-plugins.md

 # Rebuild Detection

-The plugin config, the template, and any referenced `available` files are treated as auxiliary files.
+The plugin config, the template, and any referenced `limitValuesTo` files are treated as auxiliary files.
 Edit any of them and znai regenerates the affected pages — same contract as template includes and snippet files.